facebook/create-react-app/packages/react-scripts/template/README.md

 configure({ adapter: new Adapter() });
 ```

->Note: Please keep in mind that, if you decide to `npm run eject` before creating `src/setupTests.js`, the resulting package.json file won't contain any reference to it, [read here](#initializing-test-environment) for a complete description.
+>Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it.
+[Read here](#initializing-test-environment) to learn how to add this after ejecting.

 Now you can write a smoke test with it: